HimaniPatel4692/map101websitework/src/pages/vision.md

 ---
 title: >-
-  With a cup of coffee, We would like to serve you contentment in a quiet environment."
+  "With a cup of coffee, We would like to serve you contentment in a quiet environment."
 excerpt: lorem-ipsum
 template: page